Paul Butterfield: Paul Butterfield Blues Band

 During their engagement at Big John's, Butterfield met and occasionally sat in with guitarist Mike Bloomfield, who was also playing at the club.
 By chance, producer Rothchild witnessed one of their performances and was impressed by the chemistry between the two.
 He persuaded Butterfield to bring Bloomfield into the band, and they were signed to Elektra Records.
 Their first attempt to record an album, in December 1964, did not meet Rothchild's expectations.
 To capture their sound better, Rothchild convinced Elektra president Jac Holzman to record a live album.
 In the spring of 1965, the Butterfield Blues Band was recorded at the Cafe Au Go Go in New York City.
 These recordings also failed to satisfy Rothchild, but the group's appearances at the club brought them to the attention of the East Coast music community.
 Rothchild persuaded Holzman to agree to a third attempt at recording an album., securing the band more engagements outside of Chicago.
 At the last minute, the band was booked to perform at the Newport Folk Festival in July 1965.
 Maria Muldaur, with her husband Geoff, who later toured and recorded with Butterfield, recalled the group's performance as stunning; it was the first time that many of the mostly folk-music fans had heard a high-powered electric blues combo.
 Among those who took notice was festival regular Bob Dylan, who invited the band to back him for his first live electric performance.
 With little rehearsal, Dylan performed a short, four-song set the next day with Bloomfield, Arnold, and Lay (along with Al Kooper and Barry Goldberg).
-The performance was not well received by some and generated a controversy, but it was a watershed event and brought the band to the attention of a much larger audience.
+The performance was not well received by some and generated controversy, but it was a watershed event and brought the band to the attention of a much larger audience.

 The band's debut album, The Paul Butterfield Blues Band, was released in 1965, reaching number 123 in the Billboard 200 album chart.
 On March 28, 1966, Butterfield appeared on the CBS game show To Tell the Truth.
 At the end of his segment, he performed "Born in Chicago" with the house band.
 In August 1966, the band released their second album, East-West, which reached number 65 in the album chart.